Hi. How can we help?

 Adding inventory after going live

-Using a purchase order to add inventory allows you to continue recording product supply prices and ensure that the average cost and cost of goods sold calculations remain accurate changes.
+Using a purchase order to add inventory allows you to continue recording product supplier prices, which ensures that the average cost and COGS calculations remain accurate.

-Updating inventory via product editing after the setup process is not recommended as this does not allow supply price updates to be accurately captured and may affect the average cost and cost of goods sold calculations.
+Updating inventory by manually editing products after the setup process isn’t recommended because it doesn’t allow supplier price updates to be accurately captured, which may affect the average cost and COGS calculations.

 Was this article helpful?